-That's right Bitcoin prices have reached a whole new territory as the fiat value of one BTC is currently above the $1300 range.
+That’s right Bitcoin prices have reached a whole new territory as the fiat value of one BTC is currently above the $1300 range.
 Both Bitcoin and Ethereum have had a tremendous run this week collecting more fiat value than ever before.
 Meanwhile, traditional markets such as stock exchanges and worldwide commodity trading platforms have seen a significant decline over the past few weeks, but the digital asset economy has been a breath of fresh air.
-Currently, the 24-hour volume shows $847 million worth of cryptocurrencies is being traded daily.
+Currently, the 24-hour volume shows $847 million worth of cryptocurrencies are being traded daily.

 Coinmama’s Weekly Review

 On March 10 the U.S. Securities and Exchange Commission (SEC) rejected the ‘Coin’ Exchange Traded Fund (ETF).
 Following this, the exchange that would list Coin, Bats BZX Exchange, filed for a “Notice of Intention to Petition for Review.”
 On April 24 SEC granted the request to revisit the decision.
 “The SEC ordered that the petition of BZX for review of the Division’s action to disapprove the proposed rule change by delegated authority be granted,” explained the U.S. regulatory agency.
 After the announced decision to review the case, the news seemed to have reached the ears of bitcoin traders as the price subsequently spiked.

 Japanese Banking Consortium Aims to Test Digital Currency System